 Individual perturbation of each parameter highlighted that RRi dynamics are sensitive to the baseline RRi parameter, α.
 Conversely, the rate parameters for the initial decay during exercise, λ, and the recovery post-exercise, ϕ, show lower sensitivity, suggesting that they are not primary sources of variation in predicted RRi trajectories when assessed in isolation.
-The results of the sensitivity analysis can be seen in Table 3.
+The results of the sensitivity analysis are in Table 3.

 Discussion

-To the best of our knowledge, this study represents the first attempt to develop a non-linear model specifically designed to continuously capture RR interval dynamics across a complete rest-exercise-rest protocol.
+To the best of our knowledge, this study represents the first attempt to develop a non-linear model specifically designed to capture RR interval dynamics across a complete rest-exercise-rest protocol continuously.
 Previous studies have either focused on aggregate HRV indices or utilized simplified linear or exponential models, which are insufficient to describe the complex, non-stationary transitions observed during and after exercise20.
 By employing a combination of logistic functions, our model uniquely accounts for the gradual shifts in autonomic regulation denoted by RRi dynamics, offering a detailed and physiologically relevant representation of cardiac dynamics.
-This continuous modeling framework allows for the integration of both exercise-induced RRi decline and post-exercise recovery within a single unified structure, bridging a critical gap in the current literature.
-Such an approach not only advances our understanding of cardiovascular responses but also opens new avenues for real-time monitoring and intervention in both clinical and athletic settings.
+This continuous modeling framework integrates exercise-induced RRi decline and post-exercise recovery within a single unified structure, bridging a critical gap in the current literature.
+Such an approach advances our understanding of cardiovascular responses and opens new avenues for real-time monitoring and intervention in both clinical and athletic settings.

-The proposed model demonstrates a precise capacity to reproduce RRi dynamics, with its combination of logistic functions, capturing the key transitions of cardiac response, the initial decline during exercise and the subsequent recovery.
+The proposed model demonstrates a precise capacity to reproduce RRi dynamics.
+With its combination of logistic functions, it captures the key transitions of cardiac response, the initial decline during exercise, and the subsequent recovery.
 This design accommodates the inherent non-linearity and non-stationarity of RRi dynamics, overcoming the limitations of linear models and exponential functions commonly used in prior studies29,30.

-Compared to previous research, our findings align with efforts made on capturing nonlinear dynamics in HRV to understand cardiac responses during exercise13.
-Similarly, previous studies have shown that dynamic fluctuations in RRi can serve as critical indicators of cardiorespiratory fitness, supporting the need for models to address the complexity of cardiovascular responses during physical stress9.
+Compared to previous research, our findings align with efforts to capture nonlinear dynamics in HRV to understand cardiac responses during exercise13.
+Similarly, previous studies have shown that dynamic fluctuations in RRi can serve as critical indicators of cardiorespiratory fitness.
+This supports the need for models to address the complexity of cardiovascular responses during physical stress9.
 However, while many existing models focus primarily on linear metrics or aggregate HRV measures, our study provides a high-resolution analysis of RRi dynamics that enhances interpretability and application across diverse fitness levels and exercise intensities.

 The flexibility of the logistic components allows for physiologically interpretable parameters, such as baseline RRi (α) and recovery proportion (c), which directly correlate with intrinsic cardiac function and autonomic recovery capacity, respectively.
 These features position the model as a robust framework for investigating the cardiovascular system’s dynamic adaptation to physical stressors.
 For example, prior studies have highlighted the inadequacy of linear HRV metrics in capturing transient autonomic shifts31; our results align with this critique, demonstrating the advantages of modeling RRi directly.

 Unlike prior research that aggregates HRV measures or applies simple decay models, our approach directly models RRi changes, offering richer physiological insight.
-For instance, commonly utilized exponential decay models for post-exercise recovery are used, however they fail to incorporate the transition dynamics observed during exercise itself19.
-By integrating both exercise and recovery phases, our model provides a more comprehensive view of autonomic regulation.
+For instance, commonly utilized exponential decay models for post-exercise recovery are used but fail to incorporate the transition dynamics observed during exercise itself19.
+By integrating exercise and recovery phases, our model provides a more comprehensive view of autonomic regulation.

 Moreover, the sensitivity of parameters such as λ (decay rate) and (ϕ (recovery rate) was found to be relatively low, suggesting that the model is robust to variability in these rates while remaining sensitive to key physiological parameters (α and c).
-This robustness makes it suitable for both individualized monitoring and population-level analyses, offering versatility in its application across different use cases.
+This robustness makes it suitable for individualized monitoring and population-level analyses, offering versatility in its application across different use cases.